TalionS/DensestSubgraph/README.md

-# Densest Subgraph Discovery: An In-depth Study
+# In-depth Analysis of Densest Subgraph Discovery in a Unified Framework

 This repository contains C++ codes and datasets for the paper:

-> Densest Subgraph Discovery: An In-depth Study
+> In-depth Analysis of Densest Subgraph Discovery in a Unified Framework
->
-> paper: XXXXXXXXXX

 ## Introduction